ATV & UTV Wheel Offset: What It Is & How to Read

 The terms negative, neutral, or positive offset apply for both offset formats, but with one significant difference.

-From an ET number, you cannot only tell whether the offset is negative or positive, but you can also directly and accurately read how much the offset is.
+From the ET number, you can determine not only if the offset is negative or positive and how much the offset is.

 • A wheel with an offset number of ET25 has a positive offset, and the mounting surface is 25mm outside the wheel’s centerline.